-The goal of this BMP is to reduce the offsite discharge of silt and sediment from construction sites, particularly from smaller sites that disturb less than 10,000 square feet, which is the state's threshold for compliance under the Virginia Erosion & Sediment Control Program.
-As discussed in the County's TMDL Action Plan for Sediment Reduction, it is estimated that this lower threshold keeps approximately 1,680 tons/year of sediment out of the area waterways.
+The goal of this BMP is to reduce the offsite discharge of silt and sediment from construction sites, particularly from smaller sites that disturb less than 10,000 square feet, which is the state's threshold for compliance under the Virginia Erosion & Sediment Control (ESC) Program.
+As discussed in the County's TMDL Action Plan for Sediment Reduction, it was previously estimated that this lower threshold kept approximately 1,680 tons/year of sediment out of the area waterways.